 - first evidence of lunar rhythms in the reproduction of deep-water taxa;

-- first demonstration of a functional relationship between fish larvae and deep-sea corals.
+- first demonstration of a functional relationship between fish larvae and deep-sea corals;

-Biology of early life stages
+Dispersal and biology of early life stages

-Effects of pollution and climate change
+Health markers and the effects of pollution and climate change